AugustMajtenyi/DefensiveSchemeAnalysis/README.md

 Introduction:

-'Defensive Schemes 'is a novel fantasy football rule that slightly reduces and boosts certain player stats of your opposing team.
+'Defensive Schemes is a novel fantasy football rule that slightly reduces and boosts certain player stats of your opposing team.
-These stat alterations are based on nfl tactics and are meant to add an extra domension of skill to fantasy football.
+These stat alterations are based on nfl tactics and are meant to add an extra dimension of skill to fantasy football.

 ___________________________________________________________________________________________________________________________________________